cknadler/cknadler.github.io/_posts/2012-06-28-my-development-environment.markdown

 ---
 This is less a blog post and more a readme for a future version of myself to set up my development environment on a new machine.
 Eventually my goal is to create a [chef cookbook][chef], similar to [37signals cookbooks][37scookbooks], that would automate some of this.
 For now, a readme will have to suffice.

+This guide is intended for the setup of an OSX machine.
+Parts should still be relevant for linux/unix users.
+As for Windows…why would you do that to yourself?

 *All* of the software listed in this guide is *free*.

 ## Xcode